Eppo-exp/eppo-docs/docs/feature-flagging/mutual_exclusion.md

 Once your Experiment allocation is created, you'll want to add an Experiment Analysis to it to understand how it's performing.
 Do this by clicking on the `Create Analysis` button and filling out information about the Analysis.
 See [Creating Experiments](/experiment-analysis/creating-experiments) for more information.
 ![Creating an experiment analysis](/img/feature-flagging/layer-experiment-analysis.png)

-## Concluding an Experiment and Rolling out a Winning Variantion
+## Concluding an Experiment and Rolling out a Winning Variation
 Once the Experiment concludes, you'll want to free up the space in the layer that the Experiment was occupying and rollout any winners.

 First make a decision on the Experiment in the Analysis section.
 Then you can either `Archive` the experiment if you do not plan to ship a winning variation or `Rollout & Archive` if a treatment won.
 Eppo will provide a button in either case.